-The Program in Jewish Studies and the University of Colorado Libraries' Special Collections, Archives, and Preservation Department annually support a visiting scholar whose research interests take advantage of the unique resources in the Post-Holocaust American Judaism Collections.
+The Program in Jewish Studies and the University of Colorado Libraries' Rare and Distinctive Collections annually support a visiting scholar whose research interests take advantage of the unique resources in the Post-Holocaust American Judaism Collections.
 The Post-Holocaust American Judaism Collections provide access to materials examining Judaism and the Jewish experience as a religious re-engagement, social movement, and philosophy of spiritual transformation in America from the late 1940s to the present.

 Shneer Family Fellowship Fund

 Shneer Family Endowed Fellowship Fund supports the initiative to make the University of Colorado Boulder a center for the study of American Judaism after the Holocaust.
 To accomplish that goal, the Fund supports the active effort of building archival resources for research, hosting scholars conducting that research, and supporting our students to learn the skills of information management, archiving, and digital literacy.

 Associate Professor of Religious Studies and Director of Jewish Studies at Muhlenberg College

 Colloquium: Christian Passover Seders and Thoughts about Jewish-Christian Dialogue in the Postwar United States